 The company's activities are dealt with mainly in Euro; this results in low levels of currency transaction risk.
-The principal foreign exchange risk is translation-related arising from fluctuations in the euro value of the company's deposits in dollars.
+The principal foreign exchange risk is translation-related arising from fluctuations between the value of the Euro and the Belarussian Ruble.